 Analytics uses metrics related to a website and its users to improve that website’s design.
 Data typically includes ways in which people come to a website as well as what they do once they get there.

-Content strategy plans for the creation, curation, maintenance, and dissemination of content – text, images, audio, and video.
-It further ensures organization’s content aligns with an its values and is appropriate its audience.
+Content strategy plans for the creation, curation, maintenance, and dissemination of content – text, images, audio & video.
+It further ensures an organization’s content aligns with its values and is appropriate for its audience.

 Design philosophy is a reflective action taken to better understand our community's design culture.
 Nascent ideas and opinions go on to inform our value systems, our principles, and our processes.